malh718/flask_5_tailwind/README.md

 ## Step 2 - Google Cloud CDN
 I created a bucket using Google Cloud and changed the access to public.
 From here, I was able to get a url.

 I chose GCP because of my issue with Azure and I was nervous because we didnt go over it in class, but it was simple.
 When setting up the CDN, I would just double check that the setting are correct and that there is public access.
 It should then just let you copy the url.
+Benefits of cdn include it was simple and quick to learn.

 assets served from cdn
 <img width="1413" alt="Screen Shot 2023-11-05 at 9 12 23 PM" src="https://github.com/malh718/flask_5_tailwind/assets/102617334/bcb72c59-0e84-47a8-9edf-cba8fc0e4ce9">